qhgill/CS100-final-project/README.md

  >     * The tasks you are planning for the first sprint
  >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from the User Interface Design Document Template of CMSC 345 at the University of Maryland Global Campus)

 ### Navigation Diagram
 The user begins at the Start Menu Screen which prompts the user to start the game, which takes the user to the character selection screen, after selecting a character they will arrive at the in game menu, where they can enter the travel screen.
 This screen will be displayed in between combat encounters and key locations, and the user can re-open the in game menu from this screen whenever they wish.
 When coming across a combat encounter, they will be moved to the combat screen for the duration of the encounter, and returned to the travel screen when the encounter is over.
 When arriving at a key location, the user can enter and exit the location screen from the travel screen.
 The user can also open the menu screen when viewing the location screen.
 From the in game menu, the user can also view their inventory or choose to quit the game, which will display the inventory screen or return to the start menu respectively.

 ![Screen Navigation Diagram](./readmeImages/screenNavigation.PNG)

 ### Screen Layouts
-> Include the layout of each of your screens.
-The layout should describe the screenâ€™s major components such as menus and prompts for user inputs and expected output, or any graphical user interface components if applicable (e.g. buttons, text boxes, etc).
-Explain what is on the layout, and the purpose of each menu item, button, etc. If many screens share the same layout, start by describing the general layout and then list the screens that will be using that layout and the differences between each of them.

 The overall screen layout has an ASCII image at the top either showing the title of the page or an image for context, below it relevent information about the current state of the game is displayed, and below that options are listed for the player to choose from

 ![startscreen](./readmeImages/startscreen.PNG)